insight-creative/chiropracticfamilygb.com/content/_index.md

     <strong>Welcome to our family!</strong>
   image:
-    image_url: /uploads/neck-adjustment.png
+    image_url: /uploads/neck-adjustment-group.jpg
-    image_alt: Male getting his neck readjusted
+    image_alt: Male patient getting his neck readjusted
   image1:
-    image_url: /uploads/artistic-leaf.svg
-    image_alt: Artistic leaf
-  image2:
-    image_url: /uploads/blob-design.svg
-    image_alt: Shape design
-  image3:
-    image_url: /uploads/spine.png
+    image_url: /uploads/artistic-spine-group.jpg
-    image_alt: Image of a spine
+    image_alt: Artistic spine
 intro:
   enabled: true
   heading: Meet Dr. Emily Radka
   body:
     Dr. Emily, born and raised in West De Pere, WI, always knew she wanted to be in the healthcare field.
 She completed her prerequisite courses in human biology at the University of Wisconsin - Green Bay before pursuing her Doctorate in Chiropractic and Bachelor’s Degree of Chiropractic at Palmer College of Chiropractic.
-With extensive clinical experience serving patients of all ages, from infants to seniors, Dr. Emily is committed to providing compassionate and personalized chiropractic care.
+With extensive clinical experience serving patients of all ages, from infants to seniors, Dr. Emily is committed to providing <strong>compassionate and personalized chiropractic care.</strong>
   image:
     image_url: /uploads/headshot-of-emily.jpg
     image_alt:
   button:
     enabled: true
     button_url: /about/
-    button_text: Learn More
+    button_text: Learn More About Us
 our_services_block:
   heading: Our Services
   enabled: true